mbienkowsk/hush.nvim/README.md

 ## Usage

+Currently, the plugin supports the following diagnostic sources:

+* basedpyright

-The plugin exposes two commands - `:Hush` and `:HushAll`. `Hush` tries to silence the specific warnings emitted by the line using their error codes. `HushAll` disables the offended source for the line.
+Hush exposes two commands - `:Hush` and `:HushAll`. `Hush` tries to silence the specific warnings emitted by the line using their error codes. `HushAll` disables the offended source for the line.

 ## Development